WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 }
 ```

+There were several options outlined above, this specific example used `metadata` as an object, `display` as an object, `holds` & `evidence` for OB-like `credentialSubject` types, and `signature` inside the datamodel with an `RSASignature` signing the credential.
+This is just an example and not represented of a "recommended" route for Blockcerts V3.

 ## Issuer Profile

 By moving to a Verifiable Credential standard that is capable of utilizing Decentralized Identifiers, we are now removing the reliance of URLs inside certificates.